m0de-60/super-duckhunt/README.md

 <H2>VERSION & DEVELOPMENT NOTES:</H2>

+5-25-2026 Bug fix, explosive ammo (and possibly popcorn) were not being deducted properly when the player had 2 ammo/popcorn left.
+Issue was originally reported with explosive ammo, but when checking through the code I noticed that popcorn may be the same way, and applied similar fix to both.

 5-21-2026 Bug fix, game crashing when new users use !reload, order of protocols was not in the proper order.
 Switched around some processes in !reload and fixed error.

 5-20-2026 Another bug fix in !bomb, when bombing a player who has a raincoat, the bomb was not removing the raincoat as it should.
 Fixed a bug in !shop 17 (gun sabotage) where sabotage was not occuring due to a player having a gun lock when a duck exists.